How to Paint a Room Without Brush Marks

 - Lightly sand walls with 220-grit before painting.

-- Pay attention to old paint drips, runs, and any patched areas.
+- Pay attention to old paint drips, runs, and patched areas.

 - Wipe with a damp rag to remove dust.